Xinglab/isoCirc/README.md

 ## <a name="input_output"></a>Input and output
 ### <a name="input_file"></a>Input files
-IsoCirc takes long-read that contains muliple copies of circRNA sequence as input.
+isoCirc takes long-read that contains muliple copies of circRNA sequence as input.

 It also require reference genome sequence and gene annotation to be provided.

 ### <a name="output_file"></a>Output files
-IsoCirc output three result file in a user specified directory:
+isoCirc output three result file in a user specified directory:

 | No. | File name         |  Explanation |
 |:---:|   :---            | ---        |